-Our updated Doing Business in Canada publication is designed to provide you with a brief summary of some issues involved when entering the Canadian business market.
-If you have any questions, please do not hesitate to contact me (szakem@airdberlis.com) and I shall arrange contact with the appropriate lawyer.
+Please read on to find a broad overview of Canadian federal and Ontario provincial law.
+Our Doing Business in Canada publication is intended for those planning to start, acquire or invest in a business in Canada.
+If you have any questions, please do not hesitate to contact me (szakem@airdberlis.com) and I shall have the appropriate lawyer reach out to you.

-Toronto, Canada, Spring 2021
+Toronto, Canada, 2022